Updated on February 8th, 2019 by Nate Parsh

 Stanley Works was formed in 1843, when Frederick Stanley started a small shop in New Britain, Connecticut, where he manufactured bolts, hinges, and other hardware.
 His products developed a reputation for their quality.

 Meanwhile, Black & Decker was started by Duncan Black and Alonzo Decker in 1910.
 Like Stanley, they opened a small hardware shop.
 In 1916, they obtained a patent to manufacture the world’s first portable power tool.

-Tools & storage segment revenue increased 16% in that time, along with 6% growth in industrial product revenue.
-This has more than offset a 9% decline in security product revenue.
+The Tools & Storage and Industrial segments led the way last quarter.
+Tools & Storage revenue increased 4% in the fourth quarter, along with 14% growth in industrial product revenue.
+This more than offset a 1% decline in security product revenue.